-Discuss the article 'They would say that, wouldn't they?'
-A reader's guide to author and sponsor biases in clinical research."This is optional.
+Now divide and conquer the article, 'They would say that, wouldn't they?'
+A reader's guide to author and sponsor biases in clinical research."

-Set-up for discussion of article (10 minutes) Start by reading the introduction up to the title Financial Bias.
+Set-up (10 minutes) Start by reading the introduction up to the title Financial Bias.
 Since the material is somewhat dense, you as the instructor should read it out loud.
 Pause periodically to paraphrase in an effort to demonstrate how you are thinking about what you are reading.
 As you think out loud, define words that may be difficult for students, such as ubiquitous.